skarahann/MusicMatcher/README.md

-MusicMatcher (karahann.pythonanywhere.com) is a web app that uses a (heavily biased) algorithm to recommend great music.
+MusicMatcher (karahann.pythonanywhere.com) is a web application that gives music recommendations.

 Flask framework is utilized in this project.